dtgay/badges/presentations/fedora_badges/fedora_badges.rst

 Tahrir is the web application where people can go to view their badges, explore Fedora Badges, and see how they compare to other Fedora contributors.

+Development of Tahrir and Tahrir-API was the focus of my internship this summer.

 ----